Q. When can I register?

 Q. What is the time commitment for lacrosse?

-A. Participants should count on two early evening practices per week (except at the U-9 level, who will have one mid-week practice and U7 which only meets on Sundays) and a game on Sunday.
+A. Participants should count on two early evening practices per week and a game on Sunday (except at the U7 and U9 levels, which only meet on Sundays).
 Most practices are 60-90 minutes long, and the Sunday games last about an hour.
 There are eight scheduled games beginning in early April and continuing through early June.
-There are no games on Memorial Day Weekend, or Easter.
+There are no games on Memorial Day Weekend or Easter.

 Q. Where are the games played?